levanduy99/Java-Coding/README.md

 Letters are case sensitive, so `"a"` is considered a different type of stone from `"A"`.

+### 12. Reverse Only Letters

+Given a string `s`, reverse the string according to the following rules:
+- All the characters that are not English letters remain in the same position.
+- All teh English letters (lowercase or uppercase) should be reversed.

+Return `s` *after reversing it*.

 ## Math
 ### 1. Fizz Buzz